anabrid/pybrid-computing/docs/pybrid-computing/commandline.rst

 --------------------------

-As we have seen in the :doc:`quickstart` section, each supported analog computer registers their own set of subcommands with the common :code:`anabrid` command line entrypoint.
+As we have seen in the :doc:`quickstart` section, each supported analog computer registers their own set of subcommands with the common :code:`pybrid` command line entrypoint.

 :doc:`/redac/commandline`
     The REDAC analog computer uses the subcommand :code:`redac`.